Brofo/BattlegroundGame/README.md

 Prerequisits to run the project:
 --------------------------------
-Database:
-http://database.battlegrounds.games/

-Copy the contents of the link to create the database in SQL.

-Built with Tomcat 9.0.27.
+You need DBMS to run SQL, such as MySQL: https://www.mysql.com/

+**Create database by copying the contents from here:** http://database.battlegrounds.games/

 DbTool in the database module needs to be adapted to your personal database.
 In order to use your own database, you must change the value on line 25 in this class, there should be localhost in this line "java:comp/env/jdbc/localhost".

+**Built with Tomcat 9.0.27.**

 Acknowledgments:
 --------------------------------